Clad3815/ai-function-helper/tests/api_responses.md

         {
           "time": "09:00",
           "activity": "Visit Senso-ji Temple",
-          "description": "Explore Tokyo's oldest Buddhist temple and its surrounding traditional shopping street, Nakamise" },
+          "description": "Explore Tokyo's oldest Buddhist temple and its surrounding traditional shopping street, Nakamise."
+        },
         {
           "time": "13:00",
           "activity": "Lunch at Tsukiji Outer Market",
-          "description": "Sample fresh sushi and seafood at the famous fish market area" },
+          "description": "Sample fresh sushi and other Japanese delicacies at the famous fish market area."
+        },
         {
           "time": "15:00",
           "activity": "Explore Akihabara",
-          "description": "Discover the latest gadgets and anime culture in Tokyo's electronics district" },
+          "description": "Discover the latest in electronics and anime culture in this tech-focused district."
+        },
         {
           "time": "19:00",
           "activity": "Dinner at Robot Restaurant",
-          "description": "Experience a unique blend of technology and entertainment while enjoying dinner" }
+          "description": "Experience a unique blend of technology and entertainment while enjoying dinner."
+        }
       ]
     },